damp11113/peripheralplus/README.md

 # Peripheral+
-Adding real world sensor to computercraft!
+Adding real world sensor to computercraft! now available for only 1.20.1 forge

 # Distance sensor
 This sensor will scan the front.